Volume I of Minnesotum Mare ClarumThe American Dream of Freedom and Justice

 Not only the world of men, but ALL LIFE, was mercilessly wiped out, ground down and pushed along, and into bodies of water.

-Over the course of many centuries huge mile-high masses of ice and snow visited major population centers of what is today Minnesota and eradicated everything—scouring out rivers and streams, and giving the region Hennepin/Anoka Counties, home of Minneapolis; Ramsey/Dakota Counties, home of St. Paul (the famous Mississippi river boat city); Washington County, home of what would be Stillwater on the St. Croix, birthplace of Minnesota Territory.
-Stearns County of St. Cloud and St. Louis County, home of an inland seafaring city of Duluth.
+Over the course of many centuries huge mile-high masses of ice and snow visited major population centers of what is today Minnesota and eradicated everything—scouring out rivers and streams, and giving the area Hennepin/Anoka Counties, home of Minneapolis; Ramsey/Dakota Counties, home of St. Paul (the famous Mississippi river boat city); Washington County, home of what would be Stillwater on the St. Croix, birthplace of Minnesota Territory; Stearns County of St. Cloud; and St. Louis County, home of an inland seafaring city of Duluth.
+Into this fertile region the giant ice scoured a tabula rasa, a clean slate onto which the history of the new world would be etched.

 Duluth would be set upon the Great Lake Superior (a body of water so monstrously huge and endless it exudes a foreboding, silent presence if you happen upon it at night if you happen to be a landlubber.)
-Somehow, magically, all the major cities in Minnesotum Mare Clarum had been shaped by glaciers.
+Somehow, magically, all the major cities in Minnesotum Mare Clarum had to be crafted by glaciers.
 But first, all people and all life had to be ended--by a giant polar reach from the top of the world.

 While far away from the terrific intruders life carried on, all that was left behind by the abominable snow and ice was defaced land—and the great Great Lakes (Lake Superior, and to the east, Lake Michigan, Lake Huron, Lake Erie—stretching all the way to New York and Lake Ontario.)